Savage (novel)

 Savage: From Whitechapel to the Wild West on the Track of Jack the Ripper is a 1993 historical fiction horror novel by Richard Laymon.
 It begins with Jack the Ripper's final, gruesome killing of Mary Jane Kelly, and a young boy who is concealed under the bed during the attack.
-The boy then tracks the killer to the New World, first to NYC and then to the American West.
+The boy then tracks the killer to the New World, first to New York and then to the American West.